Here are the Top Online Scams You Need to Avoid Today [Updated 2018]

 9. Facebook impersonation scam (hijacked profile scam)

 Since it is so important for your privacy and online security, you should be very careful in protecting your personal online accounts just the way you protect your banking or email account.
-Set a double authentication method as soon as possible.
-This will act as an additional layer of security, besides your password.

 10. Make money fast scams (Economic scams)

+This scamming method is similar to the romance scam mentioned above, where the cyber attackers address the emotional side of victims.
 The fraudulent posting of non-existent jobs for a variety of positions is part of the online criminals’ arsenal.

 Using various job types, such as work-at-home scams, the victim is lured into giving away personal information and financial data with the promise of a well paid job that will bring lots of money in a very short period of time.